Riverside, The Farnsley–Moremen Landing

+History

 Farnsley died in 1849 without a will, and after a dozen years of legal wrangling over his estate by his family, the ownership of the property was purchased by the successful Moremen family of Brandenburg in 1862.
 Alanson and Rachel Moremen implemented a very successful farming operation that spanned decades and increased the size of the farm to 1500 acre, making it into one of the largest working farms in Jefferson County.

 From around 1862 to 1900, the property served as a river transportation hub.
 A riverboat landing on the property allowed people traveling by river to stop to trade goods, pick up boiler wood for fuel, or rest.
 The Moremen family nicknamed the landing "Soap Landing", as they sold lye soap and other household and agricultural products there.
 In addition, a ferry carried people and goods back and forth between the landing and Indiana.
 They would build a float barge and load full of agricultural products and livestock and float down the river to New Orleans.
 With the money earned would sow into their pants, buy horses and return home.
 One year Henry Clay rode the float barge stumping for President Abraham Lincoln.
 Long in his oration at every stop they ran into very cold conditions.
 The barge was frozen in place and all goods had to be unloaded and sold.

 Like many other structures along the Ohio River, the house was damaged by the Ohio River flood of 1937.
 After the county condemned a portion of the property to build a retention wall that left the historical farm outside the wall stripped of its top soil, the future became unclear for the family.

 The Moremen family managed the property until 1988, when they sold it to Jefferson County Fiscal Court for purposes of restoration, promotion and preservation of the families history.
 On October 10, 1993, the restored house was debuted to the public.